MapNetNZ/mapnetnz.github.io/_pages/conduct.md

 ## Need help?

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the MapNet organisers (listed below).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the MapNet organisers (listed below) or email [mapnet2018@otago.ac.nz](mailto:mapnet2018@otago.ac.nz).

 ## MapNet organisers